Le pain grillé brûlé peut-il vraiment causer le cancer ?

 I'd far rather my patients gave up smoking (cigarette smoke contains acrylamide, in case you're wondering) than deprive themselves of the odd piece of crunchy toast.

-Fried food, of course, is high in calories, and creates a link between obesity and cancer, including breast, bowel, cervical and kidney cancers.
+Fried food, of course, is high in calories, and creates a link between obesity and cancer, including sein, bowel, cervical and kidney cancers.
 The Food Standard Agency's advice to eat a varied and balanced diet is sensible.
 But it's the same message I, and thousands of other doctors, have been banging on about for years.

 par Lynn Stephen